 Building a local preview

-To run the scripts you’ll need to install
+To use the scripts you need

 If your work spans content in multiple repositories,

 e.g. because you link to another repository,

 you can extend the preview by adding more repositories to

 site.yml as follows:

 content: sources: - url: . branches: HEAD - url: https://pagure.io/fedora-docs/another-repository.git branches: main

 Correct entries to use can be found from docs-fp-o site.yml.

 If you want to use the regular Antora build and preview workflow - follow the instructions on Antora Documentation page.